 Aim for only two, max three wineries in a day.

 When visiting Italy’s vineyards, many make the mistake of getting over-excited and trying to cram too many wineries into one day.
 You’ll want to leave time to fully enjoy the tastings, talk with the winemakers and owners, take in the scenery, and enjoy lunch.
-Realistically two wineries is the perfect amount for one day.
+Realistically two wineries are the perfect amount for one day.
 If you want to plan for three, make sure they are next to each other, one can serve lunch, or you plan on staying out in the countryside for the night.

 Your perfect day would look like this: